By Chrysta Naron

 Set the Scene: Cozy up and read the Halloween classic Room on the Broom by Julia Donaldson.
 It’s a sweet Halloween story and offers ample practice for those pesky OO words.
 Be sure to point them out as you read together.

-Step 1: Cut out five ghost shapes from the white paper.
+Step 1: Cut out several ghost shapes from the white paper.

-Step 2: Using the black marker, write OO in the middle of the ghost.
+Step 2: Using the black marker, write OO in the middle of the ghosts.
+(These are the eyes, and will also form part of words!)

 Step 4: Now, write one letter on each pumpkin.
 Choose letters that are commonly found in OO words.
-Some great choices are: B, L, T, M, C, and K. Many OO words end in K (look, book, shook, took, hook) or T (root, hoot, boot, foot), so I recommend making multiples of these two letters.
+Some great choices are: B, L, T, M, C, and K. It’s fine to make multiple copies of letters.
+Many OO words end in K (look, book, shook, took, hook) or T (root, hoot, boot, foot), so I especially recommend making multiples of these two letters.

 How to Play: Explain that OO makes the same sound as a ghost would, /oo/, as in BOO!
 Make sure to really emphasize the /oo/ sound.
 Optional: This is a great place to review the words from Room on the Broom.